 New York catches most of the heat in August.
 We are connecting with Tony Carnes and his assistant Melissa Kimiadi at 9:00am at the Starbucks on 125th Street.
 Today’s plan is to visit a few Harlem streets to investigate the situation of religious sites.

-This year, the anniversary of 9/11 falls on a Sunday, providing a unique opportunity to see how churches were affected by the event.
-Most of the 10th Anniversary attention to religion will be on the large ceremonies produced by the downtown Manhattan religious establishments or on churches with rosters ravaged by many 9/11 deaths. [...]
+In 2011, the anniversary of 9/11 also fell on a Sunday, providing a unique opportunity to see how churches were affected by the event.

 The churches near World Trade Towers in New York City were shaken but were able to give immediate sanctuary in “the Belly of the Beast.”